leanstacks/angular-fundamentals/README.md

 The branch named `ng-include` contains the source code illustrated in the episode [Using HTML Templates with the AngularJS ngInclude Directive](https://youtu.be/KtrUCmTxeXk?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

+#### ng-repeat

+The branch named `ng-repeat` contains the source code illustrated in the episode [Using the AngularJS ngRepeat Directive with Filtering and Sorting](https://youtu.be/Louuqxfv-ec?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

 ## Languages